Using RAG for data center compliance and audit support

-Data centers face a daunting regulatory landscape.
-Between GDPR, HIPAA, ISO 27001, SOC 2, and a growing list of industry-specific frameworks, compliance teams are stretched thin—juggling overlapping requirements while preparing for audits that can determine whether you keep or lose major customers.
+Data centers face a demanding regulatory landscape.
+Between GDPR, HIPAA, ISO 27001, SOC 2, and a growing list of industry-specific frameworks, compliance teams are stretched thin, juggling overlapping requirements while preparing for audits that determine whether they keep or lose major customers.

 RAG is an AI architecture built for accuracy-critical applications.
 Here's how it works for compliance: